Winning The Battle In Your Mind

 Christ's word is your shelter to run to when you're stressed and overwhelmed on the rainy days of life.
 Seek refuge in Him and the words He gave us when worry shows up at your door.

-Now, go after your God-given potential with a sense of freedom and hope!
 Leave nothing at the finish line of your dreams.
 And, remember my favorite Bible verse of all time, "I can do all things through Christ who strengthens me."
 Philippians 4:13.

-Read these Scriptures and let them into your heart and mind to help overcome anxiety and worry.
+Read these Scriptures frequently and let them into your heart and mind to help overcome anxiety and worry.

 Anxiety in a man’s heart weighs him down, but a good word makes him glad.